BiTinerary/usefulMiscScripts/README.md

 <a href='https://github.com/BiTinerary/usefulMiscScripts/blob/master/generateWebpageIconButtons/generateHTML.py'><img src='https://camo.githubusercontent.com/d4b39be4ed30f6367d39ca0989e6ecb4b66596ce/68747470733a2f2f7331312e706f7374696d672e6f72672f7538766166387765722f3332313332312e706e67'></a>

 ## eBayFeesCalculator.py
 This is a spin off of the basic **Fun Money and Net Paycheck Calculator** calculator GUI.
 Only for calculating sales on eCommerce Platforms.
 With eCommerce Poll Taxes, shipping and such in mind. ie: hardcoded PayPal fee of .029% (+.30 cent transaction fee), ebay's 10% of the total sale, manual shipping cost.
 All minus gross sales to get net profit.
-So on, so forth.
-TODO: Margins, Markup, etc...<br>
+So on, so forth. <br>**TODO**: Margins, Markup, etc...<br>
 <br>
 <a href='https://github.com/BiTinerary/usefulMiscScripts/blob/master/eBayFeesCalculator.py'><img src='https://github.com/BiTinerary/usefulMiscScripts/blob/master/ebayCalculatorImg.png'></a>